Puppet-Finland/ansible-collection-puppeteers-prometheus/roles/node_exporter/README.md

 ## Role variables

-This role has no variables.
+This role has the following variables:

+* *node_exporter_firewalld_zone:* the firewall zone in which traffic to the Node Exporter port (9100/tcp) should allowed (defaults to "public")

 ## License